"

 Public transport

-Budapest's public transport system is one of the most extensive networks in Europe, comprising four metro lines, an extensive tram and bus network, trolleybuses, and suburban HÉV trains.
-Even in 2026, the easiest way to navigate is via the BudapestGO app, where you can purchase digital tickets and time-based tickets (30 or 90 minutes), both offering unlimited transfers.
-In addition to paper-based single tickets, 24-hour and 72-hour passes are popular, while the Budapest Card offers tourists free transport and numerous museum discounts.
-A key rule is that tickets must be validated at the start of your journey (by stamping for paper tickets or scanning a QR code for digital ones), except when transferring between metro lines, where a single ticket suffices.
-Detailed information on ticket types, prices, and schedules can be found on the official BKK website: https://bkk.hu/utazasi-informaciok/kozossegi-kozlekedes/
+Budapest's public transport system is one of the most extensive in Europe, comprising four metro lines, a vast tram and bus network, trolleybuses, and suburban HÉV trains.
+In 2026, the easiest way to navigate is via the BudapestGO app, where you can purchase digital tickets and time-based (30 or 90-minute) tickets that allow unlimited transfers.
+In addition to paper-based single tickets, 24-hour and 72-hour tickets are popular, while the Budapest Card offers tourists free public transport and numerous museum discounts.
+It is essential to validate tickets at the start of your journey (stamping for paper tickets or scanning the QR code for digital ones), except when transferring between metro lines, where a single ticket suffices.
+For detailed information on ticket types, prices, and schedules, visit the official BKK website: https://bkk.hu/en/travelling-in-budapest/public-transport/

 • railway